hoonsbory/browser-runtime-js/README.md

 }
 ```

-Present the function as an object.
+This is what an object representation of the function above would look like

 ```javascript
 const executeContext = {